 Google Classroom and email assignments will be due five (5) days after their initial posting.
 Paper assignments will be due five (5) days after they are received by the student.

 How will attendance be taken on e-Learning days?

 All students will be counted present during e-Learning days.
-If a student fails to complete an assignment, the CCS office will be notified and the student will be retroactively considered absent.
+If a student fails to complete an assignment within the completion window, the CCS office will be notified and the student will be retroactively considered absent.